 - Discussion of conformance with federal regulations;

 - Facility description, diagram, and contacts;

 - Container capacity and identification of container contents

 - Discharge prevention and control measures

 - Discharge countermeasures and recovered material disposal methods

 - Discharge notification information and procedures

-- Potential spill predictions (volumes, rates, and quantities)
+- Potential spill predictions (volumes, rates, flow direction, and quantities)

 - Written inspection and/or test procedures

 The regulations require that a Registered Professional Engineer certify that the SPCC Plan has been prepared in accordance with "good engineering practice, including consideration of applicable industry standards."